TheBeardedOne/InteractiveVisualizer/README.md

 - I also thought it would be cool to have a multi-slider option type to better handle options that are related to each other.
 (So a single option could handle multiple values by having multiple sliders)

 - The GameOptionsManager is a class that is meant to house all the methods that power the manipulation of option values.
 However, it is at risk of becoming a huge mega-class.
 With more time, I would split this up into smaller more manageable  classes especially as the number of options grows.

+- With more time, zooming for mobile would be a requirement.
+To implement this, I would use the delta (scaled by the screen resolution) of the two fingers  pinching the screen to zoom the camera